 Societal Scalers: Enabling exponential change with change leaders

 Six years ago, we started wondering: “Social problems grow exponentially, and some of them affect population scale, how do we solve them with speed, at scale and sustainably?”
-We started connecting the dots – several organizations were working on similar problems, and point solutions were doing wonders at a local level but were unable to scale.
+We started connecting the dots – several organisations were working on similar problems, and point solutions were doing wonders at a local level but were unable to scale.
 The complexity of issues made fissures creep up on one side as the other side was fixed.

 Learning from the experience of large-scale change with Aadhaar (India’s Unique ID Program), UPI (Unified Payments Interface) and our emerging work at EkStep Foundation (an audacious endeavour to improve literacy and numeracy for 200 million children across India), we understood the potential of platforms.
 Thus, started the journey to help design multiple Societal Platforms that would create impact at scale.
 Through this do-think-do journey, we developed a systemic approach to reimagine problems and induce exponential change, which we call Societal Thinking.

-exponential change ~ change that induces more and rapid changes
+Exponential change ~ change that induces more and rapid changes.

 This journey is bound to take them and us through some explored and some unexplored terrains like:

 Reframing the Problem > Finding the “Right Problem to solve”

 The question “Are we solving the right problem?” can make us look at the problem from different angles—what does the problem look like at scale (with all its complexity, diversity and dynamics), what it looks like from the perspective of different people and what it looks like outside-in (with some hidden influencers).